The Top 10 Things To Do and See in Little Tokyo, LA

-has a unique variety of historical, cultural, shopping, and food destinations to give you a taste of Japan, as well as the Japanese American experience.
-As one of the three official Japan-towns in the United States, this is the hub of Japanese Americans.
+has a unique variety of historical, cultural, shopping and food destinations to give you a taste of Japan on the west coast.
+As one of the three official Japan-towns in the United States, Little Tokyo offers an authentic Japanese American experience.

 Japanese American National Museum

 offers a wide range of exhibits from modern art to historical research to provide its guests with an insight into the history of Japanese Americans.
 Past exhibits have included Folding Paper: The Infinite Possibilities of Origami

 , Marvel & Monsters: Unmasking Asian Image in US Comics, 1942-1986